seveas/git-spindle/docs/github.rst

 environments.
 This command will let you quickly grab them and add them to your :file:`.gitignore`.
 For example: :command:`git hub ignore Python C`

+.. describe:: git hub ip-addresses [--git] [--hooks] [--importer] [--pages]

+This tells you which ip addresses belong to certain github.com services.
+Very useful to keep firewalls and access control lists up-to-date.

 .. describe:: git hub network [<level>]

 Generates a graphviz graph of people following you, people you follow or people